ES-1085/project-joshua-and-autumn/analysis/PCBs.md

 ![](PCBs_files/figure-gfm/pcb-highest-concentrations-1.png)<!-- -->

-\###Visualizing Specific PCB Concentrations \## Boston Inner Harbor Concentrations This plot visualizes the specific organics present in Boston Inner Harbor.
+#### Boston Inner Harbor Concentrations

+This plot visualizes the specific organics present in Boston Inner Harbor.

 As shown in the plot, Oil and Grease in sediments (173,938.40 moles/g) has the highest concentration in the harbor, followed by Petroleum